Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Non-arithmetic real leaves

-\begin{rmk} Note that it is possible $G_{D,\tau}=\{1\}$, \textit{e.g.} we may choose $D=m=3$, in which case $\beta$ is never a multiple of $3$, so the second group can be the same as the first for some parameters.
-On the other hand, Lemma~\ref{lem:quadratic} gives a criterion to construct parameters where this group is nontrivial. \end{rmk}
+\begin{rmk} Note that it is possible for \( G_{D,\tau} = \{1\} \); for instance, choosing \( D = m = 3 \), then \( \beta \) is never divisible by \( 3 \), so the second group coincides with the first in such cases.
+On the other hand, Lemma~\ref{lem:quadratic} provides a criterion to construct parameters for which this group is nontrivial. \end{rmk}